 At the height of my hedonism, I weighed 18 stone 6 pounds (117kg).
 And being 5’ 10” (177cm) meant I had a BMI of 36.
 I was obese.
-I felt like a stegosaurus, lumbering through life, consuming everything in my path.
+I felt like a stegosaurus, lumbering through life, consuming everything in its path.
 My heaviest weight coincided with some of my lowest points mentally.
 On reflection, I ate and drank because of how I felt physically and mentally.
 Which in turn made me feel worse and added fuel to the fire.

 One day I was shopping for some new jeans and when I couldn’t squeeze my gigantic arse into a pair of 40” waist trousers.
 I decided it was time to change.

-I would love to say I lost the weight in ten weeks and it stayed off but it took a while.
-There was trial and error to find what worked.
+I would love to say I lost the weight in ten weeks and it stayed off but it took dedication.
+It was trial and error to find what worked.
 It also took a lot of perseverance and patience.
 Initially, I lost 3 stones in 9 months.
 I haven’t put that back on.
 I lost another three stone, over the next couple of years and have maintained that weight since.
-To coincide with the weight loss, my mental health has improved exponentially due to the other things I started doing to supplement my physical health.
+To coincide with the weight loss, my mental health has improved exponentially due to the things I started doing to supplement my physical health.
 The saying “Healthy body, healthy mind,” isn’t a true reflection of reality.
 It isn’t as black and white as that.
 Or it wasn’t for me.
 Both my mental and physical health had to be worked at to improve.

-Over a ten year period I have overcome depression, obesity, alcoholism and quit smoking.
+Over a ten year period, I have overcome depression, obesity, alcoholism and quit smoking.
 Here are a few things that I have learned along the way.
 I hope that something here is of use to you.